Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Abstract

 \section{Abstract}

-Livestream shopping is getting more and more popular as a new shopping form.
-Also, due to the COVID-19 pandemic, people have shifted to online shopping platforms.
-However, the broader user adoption comes with a cost --- many streamers' malicious selling incidents have recently been reported.
-In this study, we aim to explore streamers' malicious selling strategies and how viewers may perceive these strategies.
-First, we collected 40 livestream shopping sessions from two popular livestream platforms in China --- Taobao and Douyin (TikTok of Chinese version).
-We identified three categories of malicious selling strategies (i.e., Compulsive, Restrictive, and Designing) and found platform designs mostly enhanced these malicious selling strategies.
-Second, through an interview study with 13 end users, we provide a rich description of users' awareness of malicious selling strategies and challenges to counter malicious selling.
-We conclude the paper by discussing the policy and design implications to counter malicious selling.
+Due to the limitations imposed by the COVID-19 pandemic, many users have shifted their shopping patterns from offline to online.
+Livestream shopping has become popular as one of the online shopping media.
+However, many streamers' malicious selling behaviors have been reported.
+In this research, we sought to explore streamers' malicious selling strategies and understand how viewers perceive these strategies.
+First, we recorded 40 livestream shopping sessions from two popular livestream platforms in China---Taobao and TikTok (or ``Douyin'' in Chinese).
+We identified 16 malicious selling strategies and found that platform designs enhanced these malicious selling strategies.
+Second, through an interview study with 13 viewers, we provide a rich description of viewers' awareness of malicious selling strategies and the challenges they encountered while trying to overcome malicious selling.
+We conclude by discussing the policy and design implications of countering malicious selling.

 \ccsdesc[500]{Human-centered computing~Empirical studies in HCI}